Gjorgji-Noveski/Stranded-Alien/README.md

 The goal is to collect a certain number of coins in order to finish the game.
 The alien has a "warmth" meter, that needs go be replenished at fire places.
 The alien will freeze if the meter is depleted.

-To play the game on Windows, the .exe file is located in the `Playable Game` folder.
+To play the game on Windows, download the whole project and open the .exe file that is located in the `Playable Game` folder (The .pck file is required to play the game).

 If you want a bit of a challange I suggest not reading the tips section at the end and figuring out the game on your own.
 But, what do i know, I'm just a README file.